Library Card Basics

 How to Get a Library Card Online or in Person

 Pulaski or Perry County residents can get a library card online by completing an online application** or in person at any CALS library.
 Your library card will be mailed to your home address, and photo identification must be presented to complete the application process.
 A parent or legal guardian should accompany minors who apply to get a library card online but do not have photo identification.
 If you live in a nearby county, ask about the Gateway Project.
-If you are not a resident of Pulaski or Perry County or of any of the counties that participate in the Gateway Program, you may purchase a nonresident library card for the fee of $60 per year.
+If you are not a resident of Pulaski or Perry County or of any of the counties that participate in the Gateway Project, you may purchase a nonresident library card for the fee of $60 per year.
+Gateway card holders may not use CALS’s OverDrive ebooks/downloadable audiobook collection or the Hoopla digital movie collection.

 ** You must be 13 years old or older to apply online for a library card.
 Parents or guardians may submit an online application for children who are 12 years old or younger.